zarbin/Unit-19---Multi-Blockchain-Wallet-in-Python/README.md

 ![Screenshot](/images/sendtrans.png)

 # Description
-Write a short description about what the wallet does, what is is built with, and how to use it.

 I've created a universal wallet for use with digital crypto-assets.
 It has the capability to manage bilions of addresses across many hundred of coins.

 The wallet is built with Python 3.7 and a command line tool hd-wallet-derive that facilitates creation of Hierarchical Deterministic wallets.
 Speciality libraries are used in the python code including bit, a Python Bitcoin library, and web3, a Python ethereum library.

 Keys can be derived from hd-wallet using a command

     $ ./hd-wallet-derive.php --coin=DOGE --gen-key --format=jsonpretty -g

 Addresses can be dervived

     ./hd-wallet-derive.php --mnemonic="refuse brush romance together undo document tortoise life equal trash sun ask" -g  --numderive=2 --coin=BTC --cols=path,address,privkey,pubkey